dotnet/docs/docs/standard/serialization/system-text-json-use-dom-utf8jsonreader-utf8jsonwriter.md

 ## Use `JsonNode`

-The following example shows how to use `JsonNode` and the other types in the `System.Text.Json.Nodes` namespace to:
+The following example shows how to use <xref:System.Text.Json.Nodes.JsonNode> and the other types in the <xref:System.Text.Json.Nodes> namespace to:

 * Create a DOM from a JSON string
 * Write JSON from a DOM.